 #10.
 Social Customer Relationship Management in India

 In 2013, social CRM in India was extensively used not just by big brands but also by small brands, businesses, organizations, governmental bodies etc. The prominent social platform for social CRM was Facebook, where you can find brands directly interacting with their customers/fans on their page itself solving their queries and issues.

-Notably, big brands that have huge fan following are not actively monitoring their page for social CRM, which often leads to disorientation.
+Notably, big brands that have a huge fan following are not actively monitoring their page for social CRM, which often leads to disorientation.
 You easily find disgruntled customers outpouring their annoyance on their social media profiles.

 In 2014, I believe this will stop, as marketers are aware of the virality, and if a single bad-mouth from disgruntled customer went viral that would unleash havoc for the brand/business.

-Social CRM in India will have important role to play to prevent this, and simultaneously help in brand building, and enhancing brand loyalty this year 2014.
+Social CRM in India will have an important role to play to prevent this, and simultaneously help in brand building, and enhancing brand loyalty this year 2014.